tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 We can't really tell what sorts of data are available, who's using them, what impact they're having, or whether they are of good quality.

-We need to give data publishers and data consumers a better picture of what is going on in open data portals.
+By collecting data about the use of open data, we can get a better picture of what is going on in open data.

 Let's start thinking of datasets as datapoints so that we can use data about data to drive our open-data initatives.